Top Places to Stop on the Charlotte Light Rail

 Coming Soon

-Charlotte’s Metropolitan Transit Committee approved funding to add another light rail stop in South End between the New Bern Station and East/West Blvd.
+Charlotte’s Metropolitan Transit Commission approved funding to add another light rail stop in South End, between the New Bern and East/West Boulevard Stations.
 The new station, which is slated for completion by the end of 2026, will be near Publix and Sycamore Brewing with a pedestrian crossing connecting to two sides.